Motokaptia/ember-cli-prerender/README.md

 ### Upcoming features

 - [ ] Blueprint will generate tests as well.
-- [ ] Ability to exclude pages from prerendering (but not from the sitemap).
-Basically, leaving the default index.html untouched for the excluded pages.
-Useful when trying to speed up the prerendering of thousands of pages.
 - [ ] Full automated test coverage.

 ### Why not SSR? (server-side rendering)